binarymax/max.io/contents/articles/porting-numpy-to-torch/index.md

 ##Matrix multiplication

 Lets try some multiplication.
-Eventually we'll need to multiply matricies to as part of the network training.
+Eventually we'll need to multiply matrices to as part of the network training.
 We can use examples directly from IAmTrask, and convert that to Torch.
 We'll create a 4x1 Tensor that will hold a synapse, and multiply it with our input layer 'X'.
 Remember from Matrix arithmetic, when you multiply one matrix mxn with another matrix nxp, the result is an nxp matrix.

 ###Numpy: